 We will have to relearn normalcy.
 And I will have to once again tame my social anxiety, which has laid dormant in the previous months.

 Transitioning into a post-Covid world will be a collective experience, just like how enduring Covid was a collective pain.
-The most flexible and privileged of us may be able to leap right back into their normal lives, relatively unscathed.
-But for many of us it will be strange at the very least, and jarring or potentially traumatic at its worst.
+The most flexible and privileged of us may be able to leap right back into our normal lives, relatively unscathed.
+But for many of us, it will be strange at the very least, and jarring or potentially traumatic at its worst.

 Perhaps we can find comfort in knowing that we are not alone in our journey towards healing.
 Last year, when I had to cancel all of my summer travel plans, I found comfort in knowing that everyone else had to cancel theirs as well.
 I'm optimistic that the universal experience of adjusting will allow us to demonstrate more empathy towards one another.